software-students-spring2024/2-web-app-exercise-team-snbn/README.md

 ## User stories

-See instructions.
-Delete this line and place a link to the user stories here.
+For a detailed view of our user stories and to track our progress, visit our [Issues page](https://github.com/software-students-spring2024/2-web-app-exercise-team-snbn/issues?q=label:user-story)

 ## Task boards